MarioGomezRamos/THOx/README.md

 ### CORESTATES namelist: spin, parity, ex
  - spin, parity, ex: intrinsic spin, parity and excitation energy of this core state

    This namelist can be repeated if more than one core state is present.
-After the last core state is included, an empty CORESTATE namelist must be included
+After the last core state is included, an empty CORESTATE namelist must be included.

 ### OUTPUT namelist: wfout, cdcc, verb, solapout.
     Controls the information printed out in stdout and auxiliary files